 America's Gaming Dad

 Jeff made a guest appearance on Bombcast 12-14-2010.
 This episode featured in-depth discussions about an adult-themed Bejeweled and the Doritos Game of the Year.
+He also made a guest appearance on Bombcast 11-12-2013, reprising his longtime role as a Bombcast understudy to Jeff Gerstmann.

 At Ziff Davis